github/docs/content/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits.md

 You can also create a commit on behalf of an organization.
 For more information, see "[Creating a commit on behalf of an organization](/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-on-behalf-of-an-organization)."{% endif %}

 Rebasing allows you to change a series of commits and can modify the order of the commits in your timeline.
 For more information, see "[About git rebase](/github/getting-started-with-github/about-git-rebase)."

+## About commit branches and tag labels

+You can see what branch a commit is in by looking at the labels beneath the commit on the commit page.

+1. Navigate to the commit by clicking the commit message link.
+2. Second step here.

+If your commit is not on the default branch (`main`), an indicator will show the branches which contain the commit.
+If the commit is part of an unmerged pull request, it will show a link.

+Once the commit is on the default branch, any tags that contain the commit will be shown and the default branch will be the only branch listed.

 ## Further reading
 - "[Committing and reviewing changes to your project](/desktop/contributing-to-projects/committing-and-reviewing-changes-to-your-project#about-commits)" on {% data variables.product.prodname_desktop %}